OpenMined/PySyft/docs/source/guides/data-owner/01-upload-data.rst

 What’s Next?
 ------------
-Alright, so we have walked through **“How to deploy a Domain Node”** and **“How to prepare and upload a dataset to that Domain Node”** so that Data Scientists can study our datasets without being able to download them.
+Alright, so we have walked through :doc:`How to deploy a Domain Node <00-deploy-domain>` and :doc:`How to prepare and upload a dataset to that Domain Node <01-upload-data>` so that Data Scientists can study our datasets without being able to download them.

    In the following tutorial, we will see how Data Scientists can find